 - 2 tbsp granulated sugar (regular sugar, I prefer to use a fine version which has slightly smaller crystals)

-- Cool it down to just a little above room temperature and whisk in the egg yolks (it the mix is hot at this point you egg yolk might set or curdle, which you definitely don't want).
+- Cool it down to just a little above room temperature and whisk in the egg yolks (if the mix is hot at this point you egg yolk might set or curdle, which you definitely don't want).

-- Carefully pour about a third of the egg whites into the bowl with the chocolate and gently fold it together (don't use a whisk here, instead use a spatula, else you'll break up all the air bubbles).
+- Carefully pour about a third of the whipped egg whites into the bowl with the chocolate and gently fold it together (don't use a whisk here, instead use a spatula, else you'll break up all the air bubbles).

 - Once all the egg whites are incorporated properly pour the mixture with the rest of the egg whites.
-Since you've already mixed part of the egg whites in it is a lot easier to mix in the rest.

 - Place in the fridge straight away (or eat immediately) and leave there until you're planning to eat it (feel free to take it out a couple of minutes before eating to get to room temperature again).

-Melting the chocolate
+- Melt the chocolate completely.